Table of Contents

 Who Needs a Polio Vaccination?

-Adults 18 years and older may need an additional dose before traveling to certain countries experiencing outbreaks.
-Be sure children are up-to-date on their school age vaccines, including polio, before travel.
-As part of your visit, Destination Health will help you determine if a polio vaccine is right for your travel plans.
+Adults 18 years and older may need an additional dose before traveling to countries with current polio outbreaks, even if you were fully vaccinated as a child.
+Be sure children are up-to-date on their school age vaccines, including polio, before international travel.

 How Often Do I Need the Vaccine?